-While flying is obviously the quickest and easiest way to get from the coastal capital of Lima to the high-jungle city of Tarapoto, adventurous travelers might want to try one of the two overland routes highlighted below.
+While flying is obviously the quickest and easiest way to get from the coastal capital of Lima to the high-jungle city of Tarapoto, adventurous travelers might want to try one of the two overland routes when traveling to these Peruvian cities.

-One-way flights between Lima and Tarapoto start at about $80 and take between one hour and one hour and 20 minutes.
+One-way flights between Lima and Tarapoto take between one hour and one hour and 20 minutes.
 The following airlines fly between Lima and Tarapoto:

-- LATAM -- three or four flights daily (as always, be careful with LAN ticket prices as those initially displayed on the site are for Peruvian residents; foreigners may be charged an additional $177 if they purchase a ticket at resident rates)
+- LATAM—three or four flights daily.
+(Be careful with LAN ticket prices as those initially displayed on the site are for Peruvian residents; foreigners may be charged an additional fee if they purchase a ticket at resident rates.)

 The flight is straightforward.
 You’ll need to check in at least an hour in advance (the airlines recommend two) at either airport.
 Lima’s Jorge Chávez International Airport is large but easy to navigate; Tarapoto’s Guillermo del Castillo Paredes Airport is tiny, so you won’t have any problems working out where to go.

 When you exit the airport in Tarapoto, you can hop on a mototaxi to the city center.
 Rates to various parts of the city are listed on a board just outside the airport.

 The standard bus route from Lima to Tarapoto heads along the north coast of Peru, passing through Trujillo and then onto Chiclayo.